moderneinc/springboot-migration-workshop/gradle-plugin-adventure/README.md

 (https://docs.openrewrite.org/recipes/java/spring/boot3/upgradespringboot_3_0)
 adding the OpenRewrite's plug-in to your project and configuring the recipe.

-In this case we are going to use the [Spring WS](https://github.com/Netflix/metacat) repository.

 ## Prepare your environment

 1. Clone the repository `https://github.com/spring-projects/spring-petclinic`